Skip to content

 “We should help however and whoever we can, and thinking about our global neighbours is what keeps me going to the end.”

-Order prayer resources for worship
+Order prayer cards

 In truth I tell you, in so far as you did this to one of the least of these brothers [or sisters] of mine, you did it to me.